 Appears In:

-Percentage of women ages 18-44 who reported being told by a health professional that they had any type of cancer (excluding skin cancer)
+Percentage of women ages 18-44 who reported being told by a health professional that they had any type of cancer (excluding non-melanoma skin cancer)

-US Value: 2.2%
+US Value: 2.3%

-Top State(s): Hawaii: 1.4%
+Top State(s): Hawaii: 1.6%

-Definition: Percentage of women ages 18-44 who reported being told by a health professional that they had any type of cancer (excluding skin cancer)
+Definition: Percentage of women ages 18-44 who reported being told by a health professional that they had any type of cancer (excluding non-melanoma skin cancer)

-Data Source and Years(s): CDC, Behavioral Risk Factor Surveillance System, 2020-2021
+Data Source and Years(s): CDC, Behavioral Risk Factor Surveillance System, 2021-2022

 Suggested Citation: America's Health Rankings analysis of CDC, Behavioral Risk Factor Surveillance System, United Health Foundation, AmericasHealthRankings.org, accessed 2024.

 Cancer is the second-leading cause of death in the United States.
-The most common cancer among women is breast cancer, accounting for 31% of new cases.
+The most common cancer among women is breast cancer, accounting for 32% of new cases.
 The deadliest cancer among women is lung cancer, which accounts for 21% of cancer deaths among women.
-The biggest risk factor for cancer is advancing age.
-Other cancer risks include tobacco use, environmental carcinogens, genetic factors and viral and bacterial infections.

 While there is no universal cure, there are ways for providers and individuals to reduce the risk of certain cancers.
 Some evidence-based approaches include: